-When it comes to that time of month, it seems a given to reach for some pads or a box of tampons.
-After all they are convenient, you use them and toss them.
+When it comes to that time of the month, it seems a given to reach for some pads or a box of tampons.
+After all, they are convenient, you use them and toss them.
 What we often don’t think about, or even realize, is that they do have a negative impact on our health and the environment.
-Conventional pads and tampons contain a plethora of chemicals including: chlorine as a bleaching agent, BPA and BPS, residual pesticides from cotton crops, chemical agents that help these products absorb moisture, and chemical fragrances to name a few.
-Many of the chemicals found in feminine hygiene products are known hormone inhibitors.
+Conventional pads and tampons contain a plethora of chemicals including chlorine as a bleaching agent, BPA and BPS, residual pesticides from cotton crops, chemical agents that help these products absorb moisture, and chemical fragrances to name a few.
+Many of the chemicals found in feminine hygiene products are known as hormone inhibitors.
 And why are we placing these chemicals so close to our lady parts, where the skin is very thin and highly vascular?
 Tampons also come with a small risk of Toxic Shock Syndrome which, though rare, is very serious.
 Besides all this the landfill waste produced by these products is astronomical.

 So, what is a lady to do?